Jung-Dong-Hee/Sea_Trails/README.md

 | **MFO**            | The amount of MFO used during the trial operation.
 (Unit: ℓ)                                         |
 | **선장_투입~노무_안전_투입** | The number of personnel involved in the trial operation.
 (Unit: Persons)                   |

+#### Question : What is "Other cost" and what data columns does it contain?
+#### Answer : Refers to additional expenses incurred during the sea trials.
+It includes all costs except for "Labor Cost" and "Fuel Cost."

+#### Column : "용도품 침구 및 물품", "예선료", "통선비", "양식", "한식"

+'용도품 침구 및 물품' : Refers to supplies and bedding items necessary for the navigators during sea trials.

+'예선료(Pilotage Fee)' : Pilotage fees are costs associated with hiring a licensed pilot who navigates the vessel through specific waterways, ports, or narrow passages.
+These fees cover the expertise needed to ensure safe and efficient maneuvering, especially in complex or congested areas, during sea trials and other navigational activities.

+'통선비(Tugboat Fee)' : Tugboat fees are expenses incurred for using tugboats to assist the main vessel with docking, undocking, or navigating in confined spaces.
+Tugboats provide essential support, particularly when the ship lacks sufficient maneuverability or needs additional control during certain parts of the voyage or testing phase.

+'양식' : Western-style food consumed by the ship's owner during sea trials.
+'한식' : Korean-style food consumed by the crew members during sea trials.

 # Analyze

 ## 1. Number of sea trials tests per month